rusticlion/Manastorm/manastorm_codebase_dump.md

     if not spell.name then
         print("WARNING: Spell " .. spellId .. " missing required property: name, creating a default")
         spell.name = "Unnamed Spell " .. spellId
     end

+    if not spell.affinity then
+        print("WARNING: Spell " .. spellId .. " missing required property: affinity, creating a default")
+        spell.affinity = "fire"
+    end

     if not spell.description then